Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Chinese hubs (Guangzhou, Xiamen, Beijing)

 Best for the absolute lowest fare.
 You trade a longer or less convenient layover for savings of £50 to £150.
-Check transit visa rules and connection times carefully, as some itineraries involve an overnight.
+Check transit visa rules and connection times carefully, as some itineraries involve an overnight, exactly the trap I sidestepped on that £370 ticket.
+Add it all up and the headline number isn’t always the cheapest, which is the maths I should have done first.

 The real total-cost maths

 A £370 Xiamen Air fare looks unbeatable until you add a £40 seat selection and discover the bag allowance is 23 kg, not 30.
 A £440 Qatar fare with 30 kg included, a shorter layover and better seats can be the smarter buy once you total it all up.
-Always compare the full fare brand, not just the headline number.
+Always compare the full fare brand, not just the headline number, the exact mistake I nearly made.

 Pros